MicroEJ/docs/VEEWearUserGuide/offloading.rst

 Evaluation
 ----------

-The Android Compatibility Kit can be evaluated by following :ref:`its documentation <runnning_on_android>`.
+The Android Compatibility Kit can be evaluated by following :ref:`its documentation <android_compatibility_kit>`.

 An demonstration with a sample offloading framework is available on demand.
 You can contact :ref:`MicroEJ Support<get_support>` to test this demonstration.